ministryofjustice/itpolicycontent/content/confluence/enterprise/protective-monitoring-guide.md

 <td colspan='3'>&nbsp;</td>
 </tr>
 <tr valign='top'>
-<td>Identify potential or actual attempts to access the ICT System  environment by an unauthorised individual who is external to the environment</td>
+<td>Identify potential or actual attempts to access the IT System  environment by an unauthorised individual who is external to the environment</td>
 <td colspan='3'>[Insert additional notes/test as required.]</td>
 </tr>
 <tr valign='top'>